 Spider Vein and Vein Therapy

-Dr. Abrams uses sclerotherapy to safely remove unsightly veins.
+At Abrams Dermatology we uses sclerotherapy to safely remove unsightly veins.
 This is a walk-in, walk-out procedure with no anesthetic required.

 Spider veins are small enlarged superficial blood vessels that appear red or blue.
 They commonly occur on the legs, but frequently occur on the face or elsewhere.

 The injection method, a procedure called sclerotherapy is used to treat unwanted blood vessels.
-One of several kinds of solutions, called sclerosing solution, is injected with a very fine needle directly into the blood vessel.
+One of several kinds of solutions, is injected with a very fine needle directly into the blood vessel.
 This procedure has been used for spider veins since the 1930’s and before that for larger veins.
-The solution irritates the lining of the vessel, causing it to swell, stick toghtherm and the blood to thicken.
-Over a period of weeks, the vessel turns in o scar tissue that is absorbed, eventually becoming barely noticeable or invisible.
+The solution irritates the lining of the vessel, causing it to swell, stick together and the blood to thicken.
+Over a period of weeks, the vessel turns in a scar tissue that is absorbed, eventually becoming barely noticeable or invisible.

 Yes.
 All skin types and skin colors respond equally well.